aaronfg/fluffernitter/README.md

 2. Article links

 However, if you have a twitter url that works in your desktop web browser with nitter but fails in my app, please [open an issue](https://github.com/aaronfg/fluffernitter/issues) and I'll try and get a fix out.

+**Q: Is this available in the Play Store or F-Droid?**

+**A:** Not yet.
+I'll be getting the Play Store version up hopefully in the next few months.
+I'm not sure if I'll be publishing to F-Droid at all but we'll see.

+For now, if you don't want to checkout the project and build it yourself, there are release version apks in the [builds/android](https://github.com/aaronfg/fluffernitter/tree/master/builds/android) folder that you can sideload directly on your phone.